7 May 2019

 |% share of value-added industrial output|

 Guangdong as a leading industrial base as well as an export processing base for a wide range of products contributed markedly to the country’s export growth.
-Major export product types included electric and electronic products, computer and communication technology, machinery and equipment etc. In 2016, Hong Kong was still the largest export market, accounting for 30% of the total.
-Other major export markets included the US, Japan, South Korea, UK, Germany and ASEAN.
+Major export product types included electric and electronic products, computer and communication technology, machinery and equipment etc. In 2017, Hong Kong was still the largest export market, accounting for 26.9% of the total.
+Other major export markets included the US, Japan, Korea, UK, Germany and ASEAN.

-Up to end-2016, Guangdong accounted for about 19% of China’s total utilised FDI.
-Foreign investments in Guangdong are mainly engaged in manufacturing industries (24.7% of the utilised FDI in 2016).
-For tertiary industry, leasing and business services accounted for 17.3% of the total utilised FDI in 2016, followed by real estate (15.5% of the total FDI).
+Up to end-2017, Guangdong accounted for about 18% of China’s total utilised FDI.
+Foreign investments in Guangdong are mainly engaged in manufacturing industries (27.1% of the utilised FDI in 2017).
+For tertiary industry, real estate and leasing and business services were one of the most attractive areas, each absorbing 15% of the total utilised FDI in 2017.

 Hong Kong is the largest source of foreign direct investment in Guangdong.
-During the period of 1979-2016, the utilised capital from Hong Kong amounted to US$255.9 billion, accounting for 63.8% of Guangdong’s total.
+During the period of 1979-2017, the utilised capital from Hong Kong amounted to US$272.8 billion, accounting for 64.4% of Guangdong’s total.

 Hong Kong's investment mainly involved in electronics, toys, garment, shoes, plastic, computer and accessories, commerce, food catering, material warehousing, distribution, real estates, and other infrastructural development.
 Major Hong Kong companies have participated extensively in Guangdong’s industrial and infrastructural investments.
 In recent years, Hong Kong's investment in Guangdong has been diversified from manufacturing to the service sector.
 Hong Kong brand names are highly visible in Guangdong’s retail sector.

-In 2016, other major investors in Guangdong were from Virgin Islands, UK, Japan, Singapore and US.
+In 2017, other major investors in Guangdong were from Virgin Islands, Macao, Netherlands, Singapore and Japan.
 Foreign investments have increasingly been channeled into infrastructure, agriculture, property and capital- and technological-intensive projects in recent years.
 Given China is further liberalising its services sector, an increasing share of FDI is going into the service sectors.

 Guangdong is the largest consumer market in China.
-In 2016, annual per capita disposal income of urban households reached RMB37,684 (+8.4%).
+In 2017, annual per capita disposal income of urban households reached RMB40,975 (+8.7%).
 With the rising income level and the economic structure adjustment, the consumer expenditure pattern is also undergoing structural change.
 While the share of food declined, the share of services such as transportation and communications, as well as residence has increased.

 Composition of Per Capita Expenditure of Urban Household (%)